 The Operations Dashboard in AEM 6 helps system operators to monitor AEM system health at a glance.
-It also provides auto-generated diagnosis informations on relevant aspects of AEM and allows to configure and run self-contained maintenance automation to reduce project operations and support cases significantly.
+It also provides auto-generated diagnosis information on relevant aspects of AEM and lets you configure and run self-contained maintenance automation to reduce project operations and support cases significantly.
 The Operations Dashboard can be extended with custom health checks and maintenance tasks.
 Further, Operations Dashboard data can be accessed from external monitoring tools via JMX.

 The Operations Dashboard: